-All new pupils study a core Computing curriculum and can select Computing as a GCSE option.
-All boys are taught about the appropriate use of IT (including social media), understand their ICT rights and responsibilities through clearly defined policies that are annually reviewed, and have a networked computer in their rooms with access to the School's digital resources and filtered high-speed internet access.
+All new pupils study a core Computing curriculum and can select Computer Science as a GCSE option.
+All boys are taught about the appropriate use of IT (including social media), understand their ICT rights and responsibilities through clearly defined policies that are annually reviewed, and have their own mobile Surface Book, with access to the School's digital resources and filtered high-speed internet access.
 All academic departments have up-to-date technology, including smartboards, touch screens, document cameras, data projectors and IT suites, to support teaching and learning.

 What are the School rules?

 Click here to view Existing Customs, which includes our policies on drugs and alcohol.

 What does Harrow offer in the way of personal, social and health education?